b00f/b00f.github.io/docs/about/index.md

 "You have to write better to think better to write better." ([Think and Write](https://mentors.fm/2019/08/13/think-and-write-with-leslie-lamport/))

 So, I try to write here about what I think, to think better.
-I believe that many readers of my blog don't like long text, so I try to write short and clear.
+I believe that many readers of my blog don't like long posts, so I try to write short and clear.

 ## Contact me

-If you wish to contact me, you may email me: `mostafa.sedaghat@gmail.com`
+If you wish to contact me, you may email me: `mostafa.sedaghat@gmail.com`.

+You can also find me on [Twitter](https://x.com/mos_joo) and [LinkedIn](https://www.linkedin.com/in/mostafasedaghat/).

 ### PGP public key

-If you feel the need to encrypt your email with PGP, my public key is available below, or it can be downloaded from [{{ site.url }}/assets/mostafa.sedaghat.asc]({{ site.url }}assets/mostafa.sedaghat.asc).
+If you feel the need to encrypt your email with PGP, my public key is available below, or it can be downloaded from [{{ site.url }}/assets/mostafa.sedaghat.asc]({{ site.url }}/assets/mostafa.sedaghat.asc).

 ```text
 -----BEGIN PGP PUBLIC KEY BLOCK-----